By: Marilyn L. Davis

 I stood up and clapped, and told them how proud I was of their successful day.

-One man is usually hesitant to talk; he stutters when he is nervous.
-I knew that when he raised his hand to comment, he was overcoming a fear and not worrying about whether he spoke perfectly or not.
 When I nodded to him, he said, “I guess I don’t give myself or others the credit they deserve when they make improvements.
 I’m going to start making progress and quit trying for perfection.”

 I thanked him and said what a good teacher he was that night.
 The lesson taught and lesson learned.